YOU CAN BE PART OF THE SOLUTION

 SIZE DOES MATTER!
 SUSTAINABILITY & QUALITY

 You don’t need to sacrifice quality to buy sustainable seafood.
 In fact there is a strong connection between quality and sustainability.
 Highly selective Happy Fish criteria encourages ecological stewardship and high quality seafood.
-Our exemplary fisher folk focus on quality over quantity (link to GLF video).
+Our exemplary fisher folk focus on quality over quantity video

 The measure of success is not how much fish is caught, but the quality of their seafood, which helps ensure a decent price, and the knowledge that they leave enough fish to ensure their long term future Happy Fisher’s Pledge